vl-18/lahari-portfolio/README.md

 ## 👋 About Me

-I'm a Data Scientist with ~2.5 years of experience, focused on building **GenAI systems with a product mindset**.
+I'm a Data Scientist with ~2.5 years of experience, focused on building **GenAI systems**.

 I’m particularly interested in:
 - Generative AI